ioannismt/react_web_app/README.md

     React Router: For client-side routing.
     CSS/Sass: For styling.
     Webpack: For bundling and building the application (managed by Create React App).
-    Other Libraries: List any other libraries used, such as Axios, Leaflet, etc.

 ### Features

     User Authentication: Users can log in and out of the application.
     Data Filtering: Users can filter data based on various criteria.
-    Visual Data Representation: The application includes visual representations of data using libraries like D3.

 ### Tools and Technologies

     Create React App: Used to bootstrap the project.
     Redux: Used for state management.
-    D3: Used for data visualization.
-    Other Tools: Mention any other tools or technologies used.

 ### Contributing